Verpous/AlwaysShadow/README.md

 ## Download

-Simply click [here](https://github.com/Verpous/AlwaysShadow/releases/download/v1.3/AlwaysShadow.zip), or you can go to [Releases](https://github.com/Verpous/AlwaysShadow/releases) and choose what to download.
+Simply go to [Releases](https://github.com/Verpous/AlwaysShadow/releases) and download the latest version, or any previous one.
 And of course, you can always clone the repo and compile it yourself.

 ## Compilation instructions